dasch-swiss/dsp-api/docs/rst/introduction/what-is-knora.rst

 XML-based markup systems, and other types of storage, as well as to query, annotate, and link together heterogeneous data in a unified way.
-By offering a shared, standards-based, extensible infrastructure for diverse humanities projects, Knora also addresses deals with the issue of conversion and migration caused by the obsolescence of file and data formats in an efficient and feasible manner.
+By offering a shared, standards-based, extensible infrastructure for diverse humanities projects, Knora also deals with the issue of conversion and migration caused by the obsolescence of file and data formats in an efficient and feasible manner.